 Archaeology of the Everyday

-Erarta Museum presents a project blending individual experiences and recollections into a unique collective vision of the unhurried everyday life of the late Soviet era
+Erarta Museum presented a project blending individual experiences and recollections into a unique collective vision of the unhurried everyday life of the late Soviet era

 Works by 24 artists from all across Russia

 Scenes from the daily life of the 1970s and ‘80s

 Paintings with a tinge of nostalgia and, at times, irony